Baton Rouge Criminal Defense Attorney

 With Louisiana’s gradual decriminalization of marijuana, Louisiana lawyers are seeing fewer criminal cases involving marijuana-related drug crimes.
 However, Louisiana has the highest incarceration rate in the country, and many of those incarcerations are drug-related.

 There are plenty of possible defenses for drug possession.
-A Louisiana attorney skilled in defending drug possession can make a case for illegal search and seizure, meaning the police searched your home or car illegally, or entrapment–meaning you were pressured by undercover police or other members of a sting operation to commit a crime you would not have normally committed.
+A Baton Rouge drug passion lawyer skilled in defending drug possession can make a case for illegal search and seizure, meaning the police searched your home or car illegally, or entrapment–meaning you were pressured by undercover police or other members of a sting operation to commit a crime you would not have normally committed.

-Theft crimes in Louisiana may seem straightforward, but potential penalties depend heavily on prior convictions, as well as the value of the item stolen.
+Theft crimes in Louisiana may seem straightforward, but potential penalties depend heavily on prior convictions and the value of the item stolen.

 In addition to jail time and heavy fines, repeat offenses are heavily punished.
 Two charges of misdemeanor theft immediately become a felony charge.
 Stealing a gun will also result in heavier penalties, regardless of its worth.

 The bottom line is that theft can land you in hot water in Baton Rouge.
-If you’re facing criminal charges involving theft, you need an experienced Baton Rouge criminal defense attorney with you on your court date.
+If you’re facing criminal charges involving theft, you need an experienced Baton Rouge theft lawyer with you on your court date.

-Sex crimes carry some of the heaviest penalties in Louisiana, if the defendant is found guilty.
+Sex crimes carry some of the heaviest penalties in Louisiana if the defendant is found guilty, so you’ll need a good Baton Rouge sex crimes lawyer if you’re accused of this.

 Sexual battery involves the intentional, non-consensual touching of a person’s genitals.
 A person may also incur a sexual battery charge by forcing another person to touch their genitals.
 There are three types of sexual battery: